 \section{Reference two-terminal Josephson junction}

-On the chip of the presented arrays, a reference two-terminal Josephson junction has been fabricated in the same way as the arrays (see figure \ref{fig:SUPP_RefJJ_SEM}).
+On the chip with the presented arrays, a reference two-terminal Josephson junction has been fabricated in the same way as the arrays (see Fig.~\ref{fig:SUPP_RefJJ_SEM}).
 The weak link length was determined to be 92\;nm and its width is 920\;nm.
-Although only a width of 809\;nm is indicated in figure \ref{fig:SUPP_RefJJ_SEM}, Pt and Nb material under the edge of the bottom Si$_3$N$_4$ layer needs to be taken into account.
-The angle between the substrate surface and niobium beam was 57.7$^\circ$.
+Although only a width of 809\;nm is indicated in Fig.~\ref{fig:SUPP_RefJJ_SEM}, Pt and Nb material under the edge of the bottom Si$_3$N$_4$ layer needs to be taken into account.
+The angle between the substrate surface and Nb beam was 57.7$^\circ$.
 The 300\;nm-thick-SiO$_2$ layer right at the edge of the trench is etched away, just like under the mask itself.
 This leaves the 100\;nm-thick-Si$_3$N$_4$ layer under-etched at the edge and gives additional substrate space for the niobium shadow to be deposited.
-The extent of the Nb shadow under the Si$_3$N$_4$ edge can be derived from the top shadow of image \ref{fig:SUPP_RefJJ_SEM} (174\;nm).
+The extent of the Nb shadow under the Si$_3$N$_4$ edge can be derived from the top shadow of Fig.~\ref{fig:SUPP_RefJJ_SEM} (174\;nm).
 The bottom shadow has a smaller distance from its edge than the top shadow because it is delimited by the lower edge of the Si$_3$N$_4$ layer (instead of the upper edge).
 That means that the bottom shadow will be $100\;\text{nm} / \text{tan}(57.7^\circ) = 63\;\text{nm}$ shorter than the top shadow.
-This results in a total bottom shadow of 111\;nm, which has already been added to the width specification of this Josephson junction above (920\;nm).\\ In figure \ref{fig:SUPP_RefJJ_SEM}, the junction is shifted with respect to the stencil mask (by 42.2$^\circ$) because latter was rotated against the niobium beam during deposition.\\
+This results in a total bottom shadow of 111\;nm, which has already been added to the width specification of this Josephson junction above (920\;nm).\\ In Fig.~\ref{fig:SUPP_RefJJ_SEM}, the junction is shifted horizontally with respect to the stencil mask [by $174\;\text{nm}\cdot\text{tan}(42.2^\circ) = 158\;\text{nm}$] because latter was rotated against the Nb beam during deposition.\\